Jeffroyang/CIS5300Project/code/README.md

     - Change the runtime type to include GPU support: `Runtime -> Change runtime type -> Select T4 GPU`.
 If training PEGASUS/SentenceBERT, please use a higher end GPU such as V100 or A100.

 3. **Getting Results**:
     - To obtain the results of our models, you can simply run all the cells in each of the notebooks.
+More annotations and instructions can be found in the notebooks themselves.
-The results are also saved in the outputs directory if you don't wish to rerun the entire notebook.
+    - The results are also saved in the outputs directory if you don't wish to rerun the entire notebook.